rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 (the Message Passing Interface for distributed-memory parallel computing) has predefined reduction operations for minimum and its index (`MINLOC`) and maximum and its index (`MAXLOC`).
-On the other hand, even `MINLOC` and `MAXLOC` have reasonable choices of fake "identity" elements that work in practice, e.g., for `MINLOC`, `INT_MAX` for the minimum value and `INT_MAX` for the least array index (where users are responsible for testing that the returned array index is in bounds).
+On the other hand, even `MINLOC` and `MAXLOC` have reasonable choices of fake "identity" elements that work in practice, e.g., for `MINLOC`, `INT_MAX` for the minimum value and also `INT_MAX` for the least array index (where users are responsible for testing that the returned array index is in bounds).

 ## Range categories and return types